 - Salt and pepper

 - First, prepare the corn.
 Heat a grill pan or saute pan (cast-iron works great) on medium-high heat.
 Brush the corn lightly with neutral oil, then add to the pan and cook for about 10 minutes, rotating occasionally, until corn is fully cooked and charred on multiple sides.
-Let cool, then cut the kernels off the cobs and place into a medium serving bowl.
+The grill pan may begin to smoke, so I recommend covering the pan with a lid.
+Remove the corn from the heat and let cool to room temperature, then cut the kernels off the cobs and place into a medium serving bowl.

 - Next, make the dressing.
 In a small jar with a lid (or small bowl), mix together the 1/2 tablespoon of avocado oil, juice and zest of 1 lime, chili powder, and herbs.
 If using a jar with a lid, you can shake to combine.
 Season the dressing with salt and pepper.
 The dressing should taste slightly spicier, more acidic, and saltier than you'd like since it'll mellow out when tossed with the salad ingredients.